-- What clues are there that the narrator is a girl? - What clues are there that the narrator is a boy? - Why did you think that? - Why do you think the author decided not to make the narrator a boy or a girl?
+- What clues are there that the narrator is female? - What clues are there that the narrator is male? - What parts of your own experience do you think led you to interpret the book the way you do? - Why might the author have decided to leave the narrator's gender ambiguous?